|Nutrition Facts (per serving)|

 - 2/3 cup passion fruit pulp

-1. Line an 8x8 pan with aluminum foil and spray the foil with nonstick cooking spray.
+Line an 8x8-inch pan with aluminum foil and spray the foil with nonstick cooking spray.

-2. Pour the passion fruit pulp into a medium (3- or 4-quart) saucepan and place the pan over medium heat.
+Pour the passion fruit pulp into a medium (3 or 4-quart) saucepan and place the pan over medium heat.
 Bring the puree to a boil and cook it, stirring frequently to prevent scorching, until it reduces by half, down to 1/3 cup of liquid.
-Depending on your stove, this might take 10-15 minutes.
+Depending on the stove, this might take 10 to 15 minutes.

-3. Remove the pan from the heat and stir in both sugars, the lemon juice, the butter, the cream, and the salt.
+Remove the pan from the heat and stir in both sugars, the lemon juice, butter, cream, and salt.

 Return the pan to medium-high heat and stir until the sugar dissolves, then bring the mixture to a boil.
 Wash down the sides of the pan with a wet pastry brush to prevent sugar crystals from forming.

 Insert a candy thermometer and cook the caramel, stirring occasionally, until the thermometer reads 245 F (118 C).
 This produces a caramel with a medium-firm texture.
 For a stiffer caramel, cook it to 248 F, and for a softer caramel, cook it to 242 F.

 Take the pan off the heat and stir in the vanilla extract.

 Pour the caramel into the prepared pan and let it set at room temperature until firm, about 4 hours or overnight.

 Remove the candy, once set, from the pan and peel off the foil from the back.